-In this Move Menu, you can move files between the contact and connections (like a spouse, dependents, or important contacts) that you already linked to this account.
+In this Move Menu, you can move files between the client and connections (like a spouse, dependents, or important clients) that you already linked to this account.
 In this example, I can move one file from Jack’s account to his spouse, Cathy.
 Just click on the dropdown to choose a connection, then you can choose an area to send it to.

-To do this though, the contact must be active to be able to move files.
+To do this though, the client must be active to be able to move files.

 Sharing the File